-- The PGW-C+SMF excludes MPQUIC-E from the MA PDU Session capabilities indicated to PCF.
+- The PGW-C+SMF excludes MPQUIC-E from the MA PDU Session capabilities.
 In this case only ATSSS-LL may be enabled.

 - The PGW-C+SMF accepts the PDN Connection but indicates via PCO to the UE that using it for MA PDU Session is not accepted.